-UCLA Health patients can now directly schedule their COVID-19 vaccine appointments in myUCLAhealth.
-View instructions here (PDF).
-Once you’re logged in:
+UCLA Health patients can now directly schedule their COVID-19 vaccine and booster appointments in myUCLAhealth by following the below steps.

-- Login and select “Visits” from the top navigation, and then "Schedule an Appointment"
+- Login and select “Visits/Clinical Notes” from the top navigation, and then "Schedule an Appointment"

 - Choose “COVID Vaccine” as the reason for your appointment

-- Select whether this is your first or second dose appointment
+- Select whether this is your first dose, second dose or booster/supplemental dose appointment

 - Choose the location, date and time that works for you